 The Gospel for some of the people broken by the Church, but not for anyone whose faith I’ve personally crushed

-So now we come to today.
-Price is not only now back in his post as “pastor” of Trinity NWA, but he now heads “Christ Hold Fast”, a para-ministry organization he started in January of 2015 which is the continuation of Tullian Tchividjian’s “Liberate” network.
+That brings us to today.
+Price is not only back in his post as “pastor” of Trinity NWA, but he now heads “Christ Hold Fast”, a para-ministry organization he started in January of 2015 which is the continuation of Tullian Tchividjian’s “Liberate” network.
 The irony hardly needs to be pointed out: Price availed himself of the widespread public ignorance of his own adultery— to say nothing of his threats of murder and his blackmail— in order to step into Tchividjian’s shoes after the latter stepped down…because of adultery.
 Talk about a dance of the lemons.

-Other than the time when circumstances forced him to name his sin— i.e., in April of 2014, when he announced to his congregation what he had done and stepped down— Price has never publicly confessed to his adultery.
+Other than the time when circumstances forced him to name his sin— i.e., in April of 2014, when he announced to the congregation of Trinity NWA what he had done and stepped down— Price has never publicly confessed to his adultery.
 In this matter, even Tchividjian excels him in integrity, however marginally.
+[UPDATE 9/16/17: Yeah, no. What the heck was I thinking in making that comparison?
+They’re both disgusting degenerates.
+See my last.]

 Even among those who know of Price’s adultery, though, there is generally widespread ignorance or denial of the facts of his sociopathic behavior.
 That, or people just don’t care because “all is grace.”
 I’ve had people who literally know nothing about the situation other than what they heard twelfth-hand on Facebook assure me, a man whose wife’s best friend was Price’s victim, that Price’s fall was a “moment of weakness.”
 If you have found yourself repeating this rumor, stop now.
 You know nothing, and you’re enabling a predator.
 Turn off the Bright Eyes and go smack some sense into yourself.
 Price groomed his victim for a year, promised her that he’d leave his wife and child for her, etc. That’s not a moment of weakness.
 That’s predation, manipulation, abuse of a position of trust, etc. After that, jilted blackmail is just the cherry on top.